darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ![p1.0](p1.0.png)

 Precondition, postcondition, initial condition, final condition,  these are alternative terms.
-Tony Hoare introduced this to mean that if the initial state for the execution of the program fragment S satisfies condition Q then upon termination then the program will have taken the machine into a final state that satisfies condition R. Now it is in this formalism that I will describe the general proof rule for a repetitive construct.
+Tony Hoare introduced this to mean that if the initial state for the execution of the program fragment S satisfies condition Q then upon termination the program will have taken the machine into a final state that satisfies condition R. Now it is in this formalism that I will describe the general proof rule for a repetitive construct.
 Well the repetitive construct I will take a very simple one, it contains of two things.
 A boolean expression B, saying that the repeatable statement should be executed once more, and here is the repeatable statement, and here is the final closing bracket "od".

 If firstly, prior to the execution of the whole repeatable statement, a condition P holds.
 P by the way is called the invariant.
 And if S has the property that the initial validity of P and the guard, guarantees that upon completion of S, P still holds, well then, clearly S is such that its execution does not destroy the validity of P.